Ikit24/Maze_solver/README.md

 The program uses tkinter widget through which the user can set the maze size, and choose solution method.

-It also tracks the time it takes to solve the maze.
+Featuring time tracker for measuring time it takes to solve a maze.